sarvex/AQUARMOURY/Wraith/README.md

 Next question is to hardcode or not?

 We have chosen to use hardcoded syscall stubs for our loader thanks to [@j00ru](https://twitter.com/j00ru?lang=en) [syscall table](https://j00ru.vexillium.org/syscalls/nt/64/).
 However, considering the fact that syscall numbers change between different versions of the OS and sometimes even between different Windows 10 builds, this is probably not a good choice(with DevOps people already flustered :)) The other alternative is extracting the syscall stub from `Ntdll` at runtime to free us of the requirement of hardcoding them.
-However, in my opinion, this is a trade-off between stealth vs scalability with the former being slightly stealthier than the latter especially during RE of the implant(Ex: reading `Ntdll` from disk, looping through Export Table etc.).
+However, in my opinion, this is a trade-off between stealth vs. scalability with the former being slightly stealthier than the latter especially during RE of the implant(Ex: reading `Ntdll` from disk, looping through Export Table etc.).
 For red-team engagements with thorough reconnaissance of the target, hardcoding syscall stubs typically shouldn't be a problem though.

-There is an implementation of dynamic syscalls known as [HellsGate](https://github.com/am0nsec/HellsGate) by [@am0nsec](https://twitter.com/am0nsec?lang=en) and [@smelly_vx](https://twitter.com/smelly__vx) but in the present form, EDR trampolines potentially render it useless :(
+There is a nice implementation of dynamic syscalls known as [HellsGate](https://github.com/am0nsec/HellsGate) by [@am0nsec](https://twitter.com/am0nsec?lang=en) and [@smelly_vx](https://twitter.com/smelly__vx) but in the present form, EDR trampolines potentially render it useless :(

 Another viable alternative created by [@modexp](https://twitter.com/modexpblog) uses [Exception Directory to read the syscall stub](https://modexp.wordpress.com/2020/06/01/syscalls-disassembler/).